 Avoid piling your backpacks, books, and things on the table, esp. during a session (to reduce clutter/distraction).

-Maintain a professional setting for the LRC by: greeting any puzzled visitors, answering the phone if you're available to (use the greeting: "Learning Commons"), keeping the space tidy.
+Maintain a professional setting for the Learning Commons by: greeting any puzzled visitors, keeping the space tidy.
 The listserve writing@up.edu reaches all WAs and the Director.
 Any available WA should reply (particularly if you're working in the WC at the time), for we state that we respond to all questions within 24 hours.

 When you reply to a query, always hit REPLY ALL so that we know the question has been answered.

-Report any accidents that occur in the WC to the Director.
+Report any accidents that occur in the WC to the Learning Commons Administrator (Jeffrey White)

-- You no longer need to submit EoSRs to me!
-Make sure you keep track of your hours for payroll, but beyond that you should be all set. - The only people who are allowed to use the services of Writing Assistant conferencing are students currently enrolled in UP classes. - If the WC is locked, WAs should be able to gain entry with the swipe of their card anytime between 7am-11pm. - Since training new WAs involves a long process, it is crucial you let me know as soon as you can if you will not be working in an upcoming semester.
+The only people who are allowed to schedule Writing Center conferences are students currently enrolled in UP classes.

+Since training new WAs involves a long process, it is crucial you let me know as soon as you can if you will not be working in an upcoming semester.
 Please let me know at least a semester in advance if you will not be working the following semester, as I will need to make arrangements to fill your slot/specialization.

-Waiting until the start of a semester before letting me know will cause a great many problems for both the Writing Center and the Department that nominated you. - The WC closet houses water, supplies, and math solutions manuals that only Assistants are allowed to use.
-For security reasons, the closet should be kept locked the key is in the front desk drawer. - Each semester, a dozen students are referred to us from the Office of Students with Disabilities, in need of a "Dedicated Writing Assistant" someone who has a weekly standing appointment with them to go over their work.
-Each WA should expect to take on at least one student per year (especially if they seek help in your specialized field), as these needs arise.
+Each semester, a number of students are referred to us from the Office of Students with Disabilities, in need of a "Dedicated Writing Assistant" - someone who has a weekly or biweekly standing appointment with them to go over their work.
+Each WA should expect to take on at least one student per year (especially if they seek help in your specialized field) as these needs arise.
 Note that most of these requests arise early in the Fall when our staffing is at its lowest, so it will be important for returning WAs to take these requests.

+Another expectation of all WAs is to give presentations in the early part of the semester in classes at professors' request.
+Everyone should commit to do at least one of these per semester.
+You may count your time in preparing for, traveling to and from, presenting, and answering any follow-up questions from this intro session as 30 minutes of paid work.